 Kendall Productions, LLC is owned and operated by Emmy award winning producer, Beverly Lindsay-Johnson.

 Beverly Lindsay-Johnson produced for television from 1995 to 2012.
-She was a staff producer at Howard University Television WHUT-TV (PBS) and recently retired from WHUT to begin full time work for her company, Kendall Productions.
-Besides working for her company Kendall Productions LLC, as of January 2017, she has returned to Howard University to receive her undergraduate degree.
-She has not returned to complete the degree since 1980.
-This is one of her goals.
+She was a staff producer at Howard University Television WHUT-TV (PBS) and retired from WHUT to begin full time work for her company, Kendall Productions.
+In addition to working for her company, in January 2017 she returned to Howard University to complete her undergraduate degree in Television.
+She had not returned to complete the degree since 1980.
+In May 2019, she completed her Bachelor of Arts Degree at Howard University.

 Beverly Lindsay-Johnson received a regional Emmy nomination for her first documentary "Swing, Bop & Hand Dance" (1997 Howard University Television PBS).
 She received the Central Education Network (CEN) Jerry Trainor Award for her contributions to public television.
 She is the first woman and first African American to receive this award.